 The Long Ward did not form part of the military hospital.
 It was retained by the Civil Government who used it as a rope walk for the employment of convicts.
 These were subsequently removed, and the ward let to Messrs Woodhouse, wine merchants, who had been induced by government to make Malta their general depot for their Marsala wines.
 Only the wards around Upper Courtyard were utilised.
 Five wards and a surgery on the first floor of the building, surrounding the upper courtyard, made up the regimental hospitals.
 Another set of wards of 80 beds formed the Ophthalmia Hospital.
-Between 1 June 1863 and 16 June 1865, the British carried out substantial structural alterations, and opened a stone balcony for convalescents facing St Lazarus Curtain.17 After 1860 some wards were converted into a families hospital.
+Between 1 June 1863 and 16 June 1865, the British carried out substantial structural alterations, and opened out the eastern wall and formed a stone balcony for convalescents facing St Lazarus Curtain.17 After 1860 some wards were converted into a families hospital.

 The sick of the infantry regiment at Floriana were admitted to the regimental hospital at the General Military Hospital.
 This consisted of one large and two small wards, a surgery, cook house, and a sergeant's room.
 There was an open gallery for convalescents to walk on.
 The wards of the regimental hospital had beds for between 40 and 50 patients.
 At first the sick lay on boards and trestles and used straw mattresses, but following the intervention of PMO Staff Surgeon James Barry, iron bedsteads were provided with hair mattresses and pillows.

 Inspector General Daniel Scott, PMO Malta 1855-1857, did not consider the Sacra Infermeria a suitable building for the sick.
 A great portion of it was in blocks of rooms round small yards with sinks and privies in the corners, or under wards.
 The sewers of the privies passed under many of the rooms, so that there was always an offensive smell around these badly ventilated yards.
 The large back yard, surrounded with damp cellars, was itself always damp and unwholesome in appearance.
 It was the only place where soiled bedding could be laid out to dry and purify.
-The dirty linen, remarked Scott, created "a vitiated atmosphere which circulates through all the wards of the hospital, a further proof that the locality alone is sufficient to condemn the place".18
+The dirty linen, remarked Scott, created a vitiated atmosphere which circulates through all the wards of the hospital, a further proof that the locality alone is sufficient to condemn the place.18

 The cholera epidemic of 9 June 1850 to 13 October 1850 highlighted once again the inadequacy of the General Hospital.
 It infected 228 soldiers out of a garrison of 3,475 men, and killed 135 of them.
 The insanitary location of the hospital was implicated in the cause of the outbreak.
-Inspector General Daniel Scott was certain that "the late outbreak of cholera in the military hospital Valletta, having drawn special attention to the probable origin of it there, the experienced medical officers of the garrison, and others versed in sanitary matters have come to the conclusion, that the concentration of the disease in the establishment may be attributable to the locality, the imperfect drainage, and the bad construction of the buildings.
-The site of it being low and dirty, and close to the outlet of two main sewers, and in close contiguity to badly drained streets, of which several of the dwellings occupied by filthy population, actually run in the shape of damp close cellars under the wards of a portion of the hospital".18
+Inspector General Daniel Scott was certain that the late outbreak of cholera in the military hospital Valletta, having drawn special attention to the probable origin of it there, the experienced medical officers of the garrison, and others versed in sanitary matters have come to the conclusion, that the concentration of the disease in the establishment may be attributable to the locality, the imperfect drainage, and the bad construction of the buildings.
+The site of it being low and dirty, and close to the outlet of two main sewers, and in close contiguity to badly drained streets, of which several of the dwellings occupied by filthy population, actually run in the shape of damp close cellars under the wards of a portion of the hospital.18

 There was an urgent need for another hospital.
 The PMO held, "that the lives which were lost from cholera, originating in the hospital this season, would have been saved in a better located and better constructed establishment".
 Colonel Thomson, Commander Royal Engineers Malta, had proposed to abandon Strada Torre Barracks and to convert the Cavalier of St James into a general hospital for 500 patients.
 This would have cost £30,000.
 The men from Strada Torre Barracks and St James Cavalier, about 439 of them, were to be relocated in a refurbished St John's Cavalier at an expense of £17,500 to £20,000 from cost of labour and material.19